A Triple Country Adventure through Thailand, Cambodia & Laos

 The otherwordly emerald Buddha at Wat Phra That.

 Sometimes you touch down in a country and immediately get the feeling that you're going to like it there.
 I got this feeling about Cambodia.
 It's difficult to explain how this feeling works or where it comes from; it probably has just as much to do with whether you had a good sleep the night before as it does with any special traveller intuition.
 In the modern psyche Cambodia is both famous and infamous.
 Temples like Angkor Wat, Ta Promh and Angkor Thom draw visitors, like a magnet, from all over the world.
 Conversely, Cambodia's name is also indelibly stained by the extreme communist Khmer Rouge, one of the world's most brutal regimes which, under the leadership of Pol Pot, murdered a quarter of all Cambodians in just four years.
 Cambodia is both a beautiful and a sobering place to travel.
-I found myself wrestling with this unsettling dichotomy throughout my stay in the country.
+I found myself wrestling with this unsettling dichotomy throughout my time in the country; there's an effervescence but also a sadness in the air.

 Cambodia has a vibe all of its own which was a welcome counterpoint to the frenetic Bangkok.
 Cambodia was a mere 35 minute flight from the Thai capital and, touching down in Siem Reap I, quite significantly, entered my 90th country.
 On reflection I can't help but feel it was fitting that this country in particular, being such a warm place, was to be such an important travel milestone for me.

-Our Siem Reap adventure began immediately with no time to calibrate nor adjust the sensibilities in an air-conditioned airport transfer car.
-Instead we were bundled into the back of a tuk tuk and whizzed through the streets at speed, dodging through the morning traffic, taking in the smells, sights and sounds of a place up close and, all the while, our rucksacks bounced crazily on the seat in front of us.
+Our Siem Reap adventure began immediately with no time to calibrate nor adjust our sensibilities in a leisurely air-conditioned airport transfer car.
+Instead, rather, we were bundled into the back of a tuk tuk and whizzed through the streets at break-neck speed, dodging through the morning traffic, taking in the smells, sights and sounds of a place up close and, all the while, our rucksacks bounced crazily on the seat in front of us.
 It was without doubt the most thrilling and authentic airport transfer I can recall.
 Siem Reap is characterised by dusty streets packed with tuk tuks, micro businesses and mobile shops on wheels.
-Cables of every girth criss-cross above the sidewalks which, invariably, gave way, collapse or come to an abrupt halt without notice.
+Cables of every girth criss-cross above the sidewalks.

 Of course, we were in Siem Reap to explore the temples and, as if by way of a gentle warm-up, we eyed the Wat Preah Prom Rath temple across the street from our hotel and took to wandering around marvelling at the strange technicolour statues which populated its grounds - like fantasy characters from the mind of the most wacky of literary geniuses.
 The architecture of the temple, characterised by rectangular patterns achieved by different coloured roof tiles, decorative gold flourishes and pointed roofline edges gesturing toward the sky, seemed to speak so much of the country I now found myself in (I love the way architecture has the power to do this).
 With a quick foray to purchase a three day Temples ticket and a largely unsuccessful attempt to see Angkor Wat at sunset, that was day one in Cambodia complete.
 We would spend the next two days in the searing heat travelling by tuk tuk around our chosen temples: Angkor Wat, Bayon, the south gate of Angkor Thom and Ta Promh.
 The popularity of these places inevitably dictates there will be others there no matter what time you visit.
 Indeed, even a traveller with the most vivid imagination would struggle to whisk their mind away from the noise, pushing, shoving and frayed tempers of visitors desperate to get that magical photograph.
 The reality is that we shared our once-in-a-lifetime Angkor Wat moment with approximately 90% of Asia.
 In the hot temperatures (around 34 degrees) and humidity, the experience hovered somewhere between paparazzi tabloid nightmare and a hot Hindu Disneyland.
-Some of the other temples, which are 'missing' the iconic Bayon faces or Silk Tree roots, were far less of an ordeal with numbers of visitors falling away quickly compared to their more renowned sisters.
-For this reason alone it is worth getting your tuk tuk driver to take you to a few of them - if only for some respite from the crowds.
+Some of the lesser-known temples were far less of an ordeal, with the numbers of visitors falling away quickly compared to their more famous counterparts.
+For this reason alone it is worth getting your tuk tuk driver to take you to a few of them if only for some respite from the crowds.

 Our final day was mostly restful, with the odd foray across the street to the vegan and vegetarian restaurant which had become a second home.
 In the early evening, as a sort of final flourish and on the spur of the moment, we decided to head out to the Wat Bo Buddhist temple, the oldest in Siem Reap.
 Luckily Vanny was outside with his tuk tuk as usual and this meant we were quickly on our way - fortuitously as it turned out because it resulted in us catching the final few minutes of the Monks' evening prayers.
 It was just enough time to experience the ambience and soak up the chanting before the monks dispersed about their evening duties.
 It was a fitting end to our time in the city.